-JOINING YOUR TOUR
+JOINING YOUR TOUR:

-The tour is 14 days in duration including international flights.
+The tour is 13 days in duration including international flights.
+Please note, due to flight schedules passengers may depart/arrive on Day 2.

-Travellers booked on a 'Land Only' package, the price includes your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour.
-Please advise your international flight times to our reservations team.
+Travellers booked on 'Land Only', the price includes your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour.
+Please advise your international flight times to Reservations so we can arrange your transfers accordingly.

-Join the tour on Day 2 in Saigon and end the tour on Day 13 in Hanoi.
+Join the tour on Day 2 in Saigon and end the tour on Day 12 in Hanoi.
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.